linkedin/rest.li/step_by_step.md

 ### Step 2.
 Generate Java Bindings

-Rest.li uses the data model in `.pdsc` files to generate java versions of the model that can be used by the server.
+Rest.li uses the data model in `.pdl` files to generate java versions of the model that can be used by the server.
 The easiest way to generate these classes is to use the Gradle integration provided as part of Rest.li.
 You will need a `build.gradle` file in the `api/` directory